-The degree plans of study for the Doctor of Philosophy degree in Crop Science and Soil Science are developed individually for each candidate.
-Doctoral programs in Crop Science and Soil Science require 60 credit hours beyond the MS degree, including a minimum of 15 credit hours of PLNT or SOIL 6000 (Dissertation).
+The degree plans of study for the Doctor of Philosophy degree in crop science and soil science are developed individually for each candidate and must be approved by the students advisory committee.
+Doctoral programs in crop science and soil science require 60 credit hours beyond the MS degree, including a minimum of 15 credit hours of PLNT or SOIL 6000 (Dissertation).
 All students must meet certain requirements in basic disciplines such as statistics, mathematics, botany, and chemistry.
-Study of a foreign language is not required, but can be incorporated if the student and advisory committee feel that it is desirable
+Study of a foreign language is not required, but can be incorporated if the student and advisory committee feel that it is